mjgs/freelancer/README.md

 ## TODO

-Remove the weird border the Stripe payment button has
+- Remove the weird border the Stripe payment button has

-Center the payment page left section image for smaller screen sizes
+- Center the payment page left section image for smaller screen sizes
+- Integrate letsencrypt certificates directly into the app

 ## Credits